subor/sdk/docs/en/tutorials/setup.md

 # Setup

-These are instructions to setup and manage the Ruyi SDK on a developer's workstation.
+These are instructions to setup and manage the Ruyi SDK on a developer's workstation or the Ruyi console.

 If you received a devkit from us it should already come with the SDK pre-installed to `c:\ruyi`.
 But, the following instructions can be used to update it.